stasiaDiamond/mod-21-lowDb-CRUD/README.md

 # lowDb CRUD App

-Learning tiered apps and beginning CRUD
+Learning tiered apps and beginning CRUD with MIT Emeritus bootcamp.

 A light app to show functionality